Finishing on the same spot.

 Now I have taken a bit of flack for my point of view.
-So, it was with great interest that I one day came across an article by Seamus O'Dowd, at that time a 5th Dan with the SKIF.
+So it was with great interest that I came across an article by Seamus O'Dowd, at that time a 5th Dan with the SKIF.
 The article appeared in issue #71 of Shotokan Karate Magazine, in May of 2002.
-The article detailed an interview he had in October of 2001 with Shihan Hirokazu Kanazawa shortly after the European Championships in Copenhagen, Denmark.
+The article detailed an interview Seamus had in the Fall of 2001 with Shihan Hirokazu Kanazawa which took place in Ireland shortly after the SKIEF European Championships in Copenhagen, Denmark.

-In the article he quotes Shihan Kanazawa who states: "It is also true that stepping forward and back three times will assist in returning the performer to the same place as they started the kata.
-But, original kata mostly did not finish where they started.
+In the article Shihan Kanazawa spoke about original kata.
+He stated in part, "It is also true that stepping forward and back three times will assist in returning the performer to the same place as they started the kata.
+But original kata mostly did not finish where they started.
 This is a modern concept."